-Another assumption is that the extent to which social media are applied depends on the relevant business field the company is active in.
-The companies were classified into baking industry, beverage industry, dairy industry, manufacturing industry, meat processing industry, and retail industry.
+Another assumption is that the extent to which social media are applied depends on the relevant business field the company is active in4.
 This leads to hypothesis 2:

 H2: "The extent to which an Austrian food and beverage company uses social media for marketing purposes is dependent on the business field the company is active in."